Soft tissue

 Micrograph of a tendon.
 Hematoxylin and eosin stain.

-Soft tissue connects and surrounds or supports internal organs and bones, and includes muscle, tendons, ligaments, fat, fibrous tissue, lymph and blood vessels, fasciae, and synovial membranes.
-Soft tissue is tissue in the body that is not hardened by the processes of ossification or calcification such as bones and teeth.
+Soft tissue is tissue in the body that connects and surrounds or supports internal organs and bones, and includes muscle, tendons, ligaments, fat, fibrous tissue, lymph and blood vessels, fasciae, and synovial membranes.
+Soft tissue is not hardened by the processes of ossification or calcification such as bones and teeth.

 It is sometimes defined by what it is not – such as "nonepithelial, extraskeletal mesenchyme exclusive of the reticuloendothelial system and glia".

 Composition

 The characteristic substances inside the extracellular matrix of soft tissue are the collagen, elastin and ground substance.
 Normally the soft tissue is very hydrated because of the ground substance.
 The fibroblasts are the most common cell responsible for the production of soft tissues' fibers and ground substance.
 Variations of fibroblasts, like chondroblasts, may also produce these substances.

 Mechanical characteristics

 At small strains, elastin confers stiffness to the tissue and stores most of the strain energy.
 The collagen fibers are comparatively inextensible and are usually loose (wavy, crimped).
 With increasing tissue deformation the collagen is gradually stretched in the direction of deformation.
 When taut, these fibers produce a strong growth in tissue stiffness.
 The composite behavior is analogous to a nylon stocking, whose rubber band does the role of elastin as the nylon does the role of collagen.
 In soft tissues, the collagen limits the deformation and protects the tissues from injury.

 Human soft tissue is highly deformable, and its mechanical properties vary significantly from one person to another.
 Impact testing results showed that the stiffness and the damping resistance of a test subject's tissue are correlated with the mass, velocity, and size of the striking object.
 Such properties may be useful for forensics investigation when contusions were induced.
 When a solid object impacts a human soft tissue, the energy of the impact will be absorbed by the tissues to reduce the effect of the impact or the pain level; subjects with more soft tissue thickness tended to absorb the impacts with less aversion.